 - Melt butter, 8 ounces of chopped dark chocolate and unsweetened chocolate in a medium bowl over simmering water or in a microwaveable bowl.
 Stir until smooth and combined; cool to lukewarm.

-- In a large bowl, gently whisk together the sugar, eggs, and vanilla.
+In a large bowl, gently whisk together the sugar, eggs, vanilla and coffee.
 Gently whisk the lukewarm chocolate mixture into the egg mixture then fold in the dry mixture just until a few floury streaks remain.
 Fold in about three-quarters of the chocolate chips.

 - Scrape batter into prepared pan.
 If you want to make half of your brownies with nuts, scatter the nuts over half of the batter as shown.
 Use a small offset spatula to press them down into the batter a little bit.
 Sprinkle the reserved chips over the other half of the brownies, or over the entire top if not using nuts.